bentlema/puppet-tutorial-pe/tutorial/vbox/01-Provision-Training-VMs.md

       - Installers for Mac OS X and Windows are provided, but others can be downloaded as well
       - other installers available here: <https://www.virtualbox.org/wiki/Downloads>

-* Start VirtualBox and configure 'Default Machine Folder' to place VM's in a directory other than the default (if you wish)
+* Start VirtualBox and configure 'Default Machine Folder' to place VM's in a directory other than the default (if you wish), then exit VirtualBox again.
-      - (e.g. external HD with more space than your internal SSD)

 * Install Vagrant
       - find the appropriate installer in `puppet-tutorial-pe/share/software/vagrant`